shreyaag25/Team1Project/README.md

 ****SOS Button for Emergency Alerts** :** Central to our mission of safeguarding women is the prominent SOS button integrated into our app interface.
 This intuitive feature allows users to immediately signal for help during emergencies, transmitting their precise location to designated contacts or authorities for swift response and assistance.

 ****Innovative Location Rating System**:** Complementing our commitment to empowering women's safety is our innovative location rating system.
-By harnessing user feedback and community insights, this dynamic feature not only helps users navigate safer routes but also fosters a supportive environment where individuals can actively contribute to enhancing security awareness and vigilance within their surroundings.  **Our Project File Structure:**
+By harnessing user feedback and community insights, this dynamic feature not only helps users navigate safer routes but also fosters a supportive environment where individuals can actively contribute to enhancing security awareness and vigilance within their surroundings.&nbsp&nbsp**Our Project File Structure:**

 ![image](https://github.com/shreyaag25/Team1Project/assets/110450831/39721245-32cb-46e2-8445-f789e970bf0f)